Tag Archives: Daniel Kaluuya

 In spite of my ‘wussy’ ways, I did make it to the very end of Get Out, a well constructed mystery where the immediate scares come in the suspenseful moments when you don’t quite know how the impending horror is going to take shape.

-Watch this movie because it’s worthy and you probably won’t have nightmares afterwards.
-At least not on the night you watch the movie.
-I didn’t; though I did have plenty of other thoughts going on… so that’s probably why.
+Watch this movie because it’s worth it, and you probably won’t have nightmares afterwards.
+At least not on the night you watch it.
+I didn’t, though I did have plenty of other thoughts going on.
+So that’s probably why.
 Or, maybe tonight is when the scares will come.
-Tonight…
+Tonight.
+Or not.

 G